 LIG Assets, Inc. Provides 2022 Summary and 2023 Outlook

-/EIN News/ -- NASHVILLE, TN, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – LIG Assets, Inc. (OTC PINK: LIGA) (also known as the "Leader in Green Assets" or "LIGA"), announces it will report over a million dollars in revenue in 2022.
-Since taking over LIG Assets in 2017, LIGA’s current management has produced over $20 million in deposited revenues and generated a minimum of $1 million in revenue every year since 2017 and expects to do the same in 2023 or better.
+NASHVILLE, TN, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – LIG Assets, Inc. LIGA (also known as the "Leader in Green Assets" or "LIGA"), announces it will report over a million dollars in revenue in 2022.
+Since taking over LIG Assets in 2017, LIGA's current management has produced over $20 million in deposited revenues and generated a minimum of $1 million in revenue every year since 2017 and expects to do the same in 2023 or better.

 The following Wall Street Journal link, https://www.wsj.com/market-data/quotes/LIGA/financials/annual/income-statement, shows the progress of LIGA's annual revenue.
 The year before 2017, LIG Assets under old management only produced $5,000 in revenue in 2016.